 Building a baseline recsys based on data scraped off Amazon.
 Warning - Lots of charts!
 (Part 1 of 2).

-Moving data from one process to another, in a multi-threaded fashion.
+OMSCS CS6200 (Introduction to OS) - Moving data from one process to another, multi-threaded.

-A primer on key tech and standards in healthtech though wouldn't recommend it.
+OMSCS CS6440 (Intro to Health Informatics) - A primer on key tech and standards in healthtech.

 Tools and skills to pick up and how to practice them.
 An Invited Talk with Masters in IT candidates.